corona-warn-app/cwa-server/docs/SUBMISSION.md

 Before delegating the TAN validation to the verification server, the TAN is verified to be an UUID on the Submission Service side.
 Then the TAN token is sent to the [verification server](https://github.com/corona-warn-app/cwa-verification-server/blob/master/docs/architecture-overview.md) to check its validity.
 If the TAN is valid, then it means it is linked to a valid test.
-In case the TAN is not valid the verification server will respond with 404.
+In case the TAN is not valid, then the verification server will respond with `404 Not Found` and the Submission Service will respond with `HTTP 403 Forbidden`.

 Implementation details can be found in [`TanVerifier.java`](/services/submission/src/main/java/app/coronawarn/server/services/submission/verification/TanVerifier.java).